nbikar/smooch-bot-example/README.md

 #Attempt to make postback dependent state transistions

-stateMachine.prompt(postback.action.payload) leads to state transitions; but the bot get's reset to start and prompt keeps repeating.
+stateMachine.prompt(postback.action.payload) leads to state transitions; but the bot gets reset to 'start' and prompt keeps repeating.

 stateMachine.setState(postback.action.payload) leads to errors.
 No state transition.